grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 and there are no endpoints in CONNECTING state, the ring_hash policy will choose one of the endpoints in IDLE state (if any) to trigger a connection attempt on.
 It does not matter which IDLE endpoint is chosen; that is left up to the implementation to determine.
+(Update: gRFC [A117][] now specifies a _random_ endpoint should be chosen.)
 One possible implementation of this is shown in the following pseudo-code:

 ```
+# Updated to show a randomized starting location per gRFC A117.
+endpoints = shuffle(endpoints);
 if (aggregated_state_is_connecting_or_transient_failure) {
   first_idle_index = -1;
   for (i = 0; i < endpoints.size(); ++i) {